Cavergonzado/Avergonzado_WebDev_Finals/act61/README.md

 - Navbars require a wrapping .navbar with .navbar-expand{-sm|-md|-lg|-xl} for responsive collapsing and color scheme classes.

 <strong>Button</strong>
--Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.
+- Bootstrap includes several predefined button styles, each serving its own semantic purpose, with a few extras thrown in for more control.